-Our European passengers will be delighted to know that, once again, we have teamed up with one of the world’s leading airlines in order to offer very competitive fares for those of you who wish to visit Iran
+Our European passengers will be delighted to know that, once again, we have teamed up with one of the world’s leading airlines to offer competitive fares for those who wish to visit Iran.

-It is of course a promotional fare as Turkish Airlines has just started their new destination in Iran, the ancient city of Kermanshah.
-All you have to do to take advantage of this great offer is to fly into Kermanshah and fly out of another city in Iran using Turkish Airlines.
+It is a promotional fare as Turkish Airlines has just started their new destination in Iran, the ancient city of Kermanshah.
+All you have to do to take advantage of this great offer is fly into Kermanshah and out of another city in Iran using Turkish Airlines.

-This particular offer was awarded to us by Turkish Airlines’ office manager in Kermanshah Mr Kucukcolak and Turkish Airlines’ office manager in Shiraz, Mr Mehemet Allaguz.
+Turkish Airlines’ office manager in Kermanshah, Mr. Kucukcolak, and Turkish Airlines’ office manager in Shiraz, Mr. Mehemet Allaguz, were awarded this offer.

-Kermanshahan province (previously known as Bakhtaran) has some of the most interesting and famous archaeological sites in this part of Iran, dating from before recorded history through the Achaemenian (559-330 BC), Parthian (190 BC-224 AD) and Sassanian (224-637) dynasties to the Arab period (637-1050).
-The climate is pleasant for most of the year, the largely mountainous scenery is stunning and the soil is fertile.
+Kermanshahan province (previously known as Bakhtaran) has some of the most exciting and famous archaeological sites in this part of Iran, dating from before recorded history through the Achaemenian (559-330 BC), Parthian (190 BC-224 AD) and Sassanian (224-637) dynasties to the Arab period (637-1050).
+The climate is pleasant for most of the year, the mountainous scenery is stunning, and the soil is fertile.

-An important station on the ancient trading route to Baghdad, Kermanshah is by far the largest and busiest city in this part of Iran while there is little to see in the city itself, Kermanshah is the perfect place to base yourself while exploring the mid-western region of the country.
-At an altitude of 1322m, the city has a beautiful setting, framed by prominently snow-clad mountains.
+An important station on the ancient trading route to Baghdad, Kermanshah is by far the most significant and busiest city in this part of Iran.
+While there is little to see in the town itself, Kermanshah is the perfect place to base yourself while exploring the mid-western region of the country.
+At 1322m, the city has a beautiful setting framed by prominently snow-clad mountains.

 First built on a site a few kilometers from the present town, Kermanshah probably dates from the 4th century AD.
-Its vulnerable position has always rendered it liable to incursions it was captured by the Arabs in 649, invaded by the Seljuqs in the 11th century and then sacked by the Mongols in the early 13th century.
-After several centuries of relative peace and prosperity, Kermanshah’s strategic position on the road to Baghdad attracted very heavy Iraqi
+Its vulnerable position has always rendered it liable to incursions.
+It was captured by the Arabs in 649, invaded by the Seljuqs in the 11th Century, and sacked by the Mongols in the early 13th Century.
+After several centuries of relative peace and prosperity, Kermanshah’s strategic position on the road to Baghdad attracted heavy Iraqi

-missile and bomb attacks during the Iran-Iraq war and the rubble is still plain to see.
+missile and bomb attacks during the Iran-Iraq war; The rubble is still plain to see.

-Overlooking the main road to Hamadan and a few kilometers east of Bisotun village, are famous bas-reliefs carved out of a dramatic mountain include with religious significance in pre-Islamic times the fact that the rock was also on the ancient royal road between Iran and Iraq made it an ideal location for these tablets.
+Overlooking the main road to Hamadan and a few kilometers east of Bisotun village are famous bas-reliefs carved out of a dramatic mountain, including those with religious significance in pre-Islamic times.
+The rock was also on the ancient royal road between Iran and Iraq, making it an ideal location for these tablets.

 Tag-e-Bostan Or Parthian bas-reliefs

 Opposite a bridge and a pretty pool are two heavily eroded Parthian bas-reliefs.
-The one on the left shows King Mithradites standing before four supplicants.
-The one on the right depicts several scenes relating to Gotarzes II one of him on horseback spearing an enemy, another of him at his investiture, and a third is a religious ritual.
+The one on the left shows King Mithridates standing before four supplicants.
+The one on the right depicts several scenes relating to Gotarzes II, one of him on horseback spearing an enemy, another of him at his inauguration, and a third is a religious ritual.

-Hamadan: It is possible to do a day trip to another city in Western Iran, where you can visit the tomb of Avicenna (a scientist whose gown is now worn by millions of students at their graduation ceremony).
+It is possible to make a day trip to another city in Western Iran, where you can visit the tomb of Avicenna (a scientist whose gown is now worn by millions of students at their graduation ceremony).

-To see other cities’ highlight, please visit our City highlights page.
+To see other cities’ highlights, please visit our City Highlights page.

 Our suggested itinerary:

-In the morning drive to Hamadan to visit Esther & Mordekhay mausoleum.
-Gombad alavian, Hegmatana hill ruins of seven folds civilization . we will also visit the tomb of Avicenna (a famous scientist whose gown is now worn by millions of students at their graduation ceremony).
-Overngiht Hamadan.
+In the morning, drive to Hamadan to visit Esther & Mordekhay’s mausoleum: combat avian, Hegmatana Hill ruins of seven folds civilizations.
+We will also see the tomb of Avicenna (a famous scientist whose gown is now worn by millions of students at their graduation ceremony).
+Overnight Hamadan.

-We start our full day tour of Isfahan at the UNESCO world heritage site of Naghsh-e-Jahan Sq., once a royal polo court, this site has been the official center of the city, when the city was the Safavid Capital (17th Century).
-We will visit the famous Imam Mosque (Royal Mosque), located the southern side of the square with wonderful architecture and tile-work.
-We then visit the multistory Aliqapu Palace, stood on the western side of the square, from which the Safavid kings used to view the polo games and ceremonies.
+We start our full-day tour of Isfahan at the UNESCO world heritage site of Naghsh-e-Jahan Sq.
+Once a royal polo court, this site was the official center of the city when the city was the Safavid Capital (17th Century).
+We will visit the famous Imam Mosque (Royal Mosque) on the square’s southern side with incredible architecture and tile-work.
+We then visited the multistory Aliqapu Palace, which stood on the western side of the court, from which the Safavid kings used to view the polo games and ceremonies.
 Sheikh Lotfollah Mosque (or Ladies Mosque) is located on the opposite side of the square and is visited next.
-We will stroll through the traditional bazaar surrounding the square, before we gather again for the lunch.
+We will stroll through the traditional bazaar surrounding the court before we gather again for lunch.
 The bazaar which goes deep to the north is known traditionally as Qeysarieh bazaar.
 Overnight Isfahan.

-Drive to shiraz enroute visiting Pasargadae, where we find the tomb of Cyrus the great, Naghsh-e-Rostam (Necropolis) and the magnificent site of the ancient world, which is a registered UNESCO world heritage site.
-Persepolis was the ceremonial capital of the Persian Empire during Achaemenian era.
-The site is composed of various reception halls and palaces, private palaces, royal treasury and fortifications and remains of Achaemenian palaces and edifices.
-Overnight shiraz.
+Drive to Shiraz en route visiting Pasargadae, where we will find the tomb of Cyrus the Great, Naghsh-e-Rostam (Necropolis) and the magnificent site of the ancient world, a registered UNESCO world heritage site.
+Persepolis was the ceremonial capital of the Persian Empire during the Achaemenian era.
+The site comprises various reception halls and palaces, private palaces, royal treasury and fortifications and remains of Achaemenian palaces and edifices overnight Shiraz.

 Tell us about the sort of itinerary you have in mind.
-In particular, places you want to visit, accommodation you have in mind, activities you would like to do and any special interests you have (e.g. temples, local history, wildlife etc).
-The more information you provide the better.
+In particular, places you want to visit, the accommodation you have in mind, activities you would like to do, and any special interests you have (e.g., temples, local history, wildlife, etc.).
+The more information you provide, the better.